cjolson1/Lagunitas-Quality-Assurance/README.md

         manager.filter.assert_called_with(user=user)
 ```

 Let's walk though the test line by line.
-First, create a mock user. `user = mock.Mock()` Second, create a mock manager. `manager = mock.Mock(spec=models.SampleManager)` Next, call the method that you want to have do something.
-You'll notice something a bit of trickery here by using the actual `SampleManager` class and passing the manager mock object in as the self argument.
-This allows you to capture what the implementation code does with the manager inside the `get_by_user` method. `models.SampleManager.get_by_user(manager, user)` Finally, assert that your desired result occured.
+1. Create a mock user. `user = mock.Mock()`
+2. Create a mock manager. `manager = mock.Mock(spec=models.SampleManager)`
+3. Call the method that you want to have do something.
+You'll notice something a bit tricky here by using the actual `SampleManager` class and passing the manager mock object in as the self argument.
+This allows you to capture what the implementation code does with the manager inside the `get_by_user` method. `models.SampleManager.get_by_user(manager, user)` 4.
+Assert that your desired result occured.
 Here, you are asserting that the filter method of the manager mock object was called with the keyword user argument with the value of your user mock. `manager.filter.assert_called_with(user=user)`

 Let's take a look at a different way to write that same test.